 Simply pair your headphones to the adapter over Bluetooth, and you can listen to the in-flight movies and entertainment wire-free.
 This means you can use Apple AirPods, Bose noise-cancelling headphones, and any other Bluetooth options, with airplane movies and TV shows.

-Here are four options of airplane Bluetooth adapter to consider:
+Here are five options of airplane Bluetooth adapters to consider:

 The newest entrant to this market is the Wireless Flight Adapter by Scottish audio company RHA.
 The device has two fold-out audio plugs (depending on whether the plane has one or two sockets), uses Bluetooth 5 to connect to your earphones, and has a battery which is claimed to last 16 hours — enough for nearly the longest flights in the world.

 The device is roughly the size and shape of an AirPods charging case, and fits neatly against the bezel of the seat-back entertainment display.

 There's USB-C charging, so you can fill the battery with the same charger you use for your iPad Pro, MacBook, Nintendo Switch or Samsung Galaxy phone, and the Bluetooth range is said to be 33 feet (10 meters), so you could pop to the plane bathroom or take a walk to the galley without losing signal.
 Multiple headphones can be paired to the same device, which is handy if you travel with earphones like the AirPods or Samsung Galaxy Buds, and noise-cancelling headphones like the Bose QC35.